DarthBanjo/starwarsd6-essentialcompanion-od6s/README.md

 # The Essential Companion to Star Wars D6 on OpenD6 Space for FoundryVTT

-## Note: This module currently only supports FoundryVTT v9.

 <p align="center"><img src="https://raw.githubusercontent.com/DarthBanjo/starwarsd6-essentialcompanion-od6s/main/art/SWFVTT.png" alt="DarthBanjo's Cool Foundry and Star Wars Logo" width="300"/></p>

 This is a Foundry VTT module that adds Star Wars D6 Roleplaying Game content to an OpenD6 Space System game.
 Star Wars D6 by West End Games is an older system, out of print, and freely available.
 This is not a full game system--it relies on the OpenD6 Space System. (which is also free and released under OpenD6 OGL) in Foundry Virtual Tabletop to work properly.
 This is a fan-compiled content module based on the fan-produced *Star Wars: Revised, Expanded and Updated* rulebook.